nuster1128/Awesome-Causal-Papers/README.md

 **[Causal in NLP] Ask to Know More:Generating Counterfactual Explanations for Fake Claims**.
 (2022-SIGKDD) Shih-Chieh Dai, Yi-Li Hsu, Aiping Xiong, Lun-Wei Ku.
 **TLDR**: we propose elucidating fact checking predictions using counterfactual explanations to help people understand why a specific piece of news was identified as fake.
 In this work, generating counterfactual explanations for fake news involves three steps: asking good questions, finding contradictions, and reasoning appropriately.
 We frame this research question as contradicted entailment reasoning through question answering (QA). (生成反事实的虚假新闻解释)

+**[Causal in NLP] DeSCoVeR: Debiased Semantic Context Prior for Venue Recommendation**.
+(2022-SIGIR) Sailaja Rajanala, Arghya Pal, Manish Singh, Raphael Phan, Wong Koksheik.
+**TLDR**: We proposed a methodology that we call DeSCoVeR at first elicits these semantic and syntactic features using a Neural Topic Model and text classifier respectively, and then mitigates the document-level label bias using a Causal back-door path criterion and a sentence-level keyword bias removal technique. (利用后门调整消除关键词偏差)

 ### Causal in CV

 **[Causal in CV] Measuring axiomatic soundness of counterfactual image models**.
 (2023-ICLR) Miguel Monteiro, Fabio De Sousa Ribeiro, Nick Pawlowski, Daniel C. Castro, Ben Glocker.